The plates that define eating in Dallas.

 Where to eat Dallas breakfast taco in Dallas →

-The brisket baked potato is a Dallas BBQ counter invention: a split russet potato loaded with chopped smoked brisket, white cheese sauce, jalapenos, and sour cream.
-It is the crossover dish between Texas BBQ and the loaded potato tradition.
+A Dallas BBQ counter invention: a split russet potato loaded with chopped smoked brisket, white cheese sauce, jalapenos and sour cream.
+The crossover dish between Texas BBQ and the loaded potato tradition.

 Where: Pecan Lodge, Slow Bone, Cattleack Barbeque, Lockhart Smokehouse